danielj314/project-one/README.md

 -   [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
 Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
 Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)

+ -->

 ### Content

--   All content was written by the developer.
+-   All content was written by the developer, apart from the footer section which has been labelled with an acknowledgement.

 -   Footer code copied from https://www.web-eau.net/blog/10-best-footer-html-css-snippets but modified by myself to create desired look.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)
- -->
+-   When the sign-up form is submitted, the The sign up completed page is copied from a page used in the

 ### Media

 -   Images downloaded from https://www.pexels.com/ a free stock photo library.

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.

 -   Tutor support at Code Institute for their support.